-My new collection is now available to buy from Longbarrow Press.
-The book is the accumulation of ten year’s of work, taking in long poems and sequences about working as a prison writer-in-residence, Pre-Reformation Wall Art and its destruction, writers and writing, family ties and parenthood.
+My latest collection is still available to buy from Longbarrow Press.
+The book was the accumulation of ten year’s of work, taking in long poems and sequences about working as a prison writer-in-residence, Pre-Reformation Wall Art and its destruction, writers and writing, family ties and parenthood.
 The book also features work drawn from collaborative projects with artists and other writers.
 For more information about the poetry – with background essays, readings, film and text – and to order a copy of this handsome book follow this link to the Skin website.

 My sonnet sequence ‘Death and the Gallant’ features alongside a range of other walking-driven poems in The Footing (Longbarrow Press, 2013).
 You can find out more about the anthology here, including accessing easy ways to pay for a book that has been labelled, from one reviewer: ‘the best anthology of new work I’ve read in years’ (Billy Mills, who writes for The Guardian).